 Getting to know the city

 Each advert will stipulate the terms and conditions, which are relatively standard (dog walks, feedings, cleaning out litter trays) but some pet owners have their quirks.
-One advert listing includes ‘sending cat reports’, presumably, this is just the odd text or email to reassure the owner that its little fluffball is purring happily, and not a full typed report to be Fedexed.
+One advert we saw included ‘sending cat reports’; presumably, this was just meant to be the odd text or email to reassure the owner that the little fluffball was purring happily, and not a full typed report to be Fedexed.

-You’re likely to be on the move every couple of weeks, so it’s ideal if you’re living out of a suitcase, and don’t have furniture or you might have to fork out for storage space, which can be expensive.
+You’re likely to be on the move every couple of weeks, so it’s ideal if you’re living out of a suitcase, and don’t have furniture—or you might have to fork out for storage space, which can be expensive.
 You could be lugging your stuff across town at regular intervals, but you have the bonus of space, and utilities, comfort and privacy from not having to share with others.

-However, if you do love animals, it might be a great alternative to the responsibilities and restrictions of full-time pet care.
-Most rental properties don’t allow pets, and pet care can be costly, so this is an alternative that goes a step further than the very successful Borrow My Doggy scheme, which matches pet owners to volunteer dog walkers.
+House sitting might also be a great alternative to the responsibilities and restrictions of full-time pet care.
+Most rental properties in London don’t allow pets, and pet care can be costly, so this is an alternative that goes a step further than the very successful Borrow My Doggy scheme, which matches pet owners to volunteer dog walkers.

-“Another homeowner had a pond full of very expensive Koi Carp, which I had to care for.
+“Another homeowner had a pond full of very expensive koi fish, which I had to care for.
 One day, I happened to be walking past the window to see a heron sat by the pond with one of the poor fish flapping in its mouth.
 I tried to scare it into dropping its catch but the heron flew off with the fish ….
 They were really good about it and soon invested in a heron net to go over the pond so it didn’t happen again.”

 Flexibility is favourable too.
 The more flexible you can be with dates and locations, the more options you will have.
-Some might be a little further out, in the suburbs so bear that in mind if you’re looking to keep commute costs down.
+Some might be a little further out, in the suburbs so bear that in mind if you’re looking to keep commute costs and times down.

 It may not be purr-fect for everyone, and it’s not the key to long-term accommodation security, but if you’re making your way on the move, and want to sample London life in different neighbourhoods, house-sitting could be a great option for saving cash.